 The line item for native ads will differ only in targeting the format.
 In key-value targeting, you’ll set ‘hb_format’ is ‘native’.

 Next, you need to add the creatives to the line items.
 Here, again you need separate creative for native ads.

 Banner and Video Ads

 While adding creatives to a line item, you have to choose its type from ‘third-party’, ‘flash’, ‘image’, ‘native’, etc. Here, you’ll choose ‘third-party’ and add the code.
-Follow the steps given in this Prebid documentation for the complete setup.
+Follow the steps given for the complete setup.

 For adding the creatives in the native line items, you have to select the ‘native format’ from all the available options.

 Finally, you’ll generate the Ad Tag from the ad unit and add it to your web pages.
 Any bidder that supports the format defined in the mediaType object will be eligible to bid for the ad unit.
 Prebid.js sends bid requests to each eligible bidder (bidder has to support at least one of the formats).